Holindauer/TensorGo/README.md

 # Discord
 -----------------------------------------------------------------------------------------------------
-For more information, or to ask questions about functionality or contribution, join our Discord server: [GLA Discord](https://discord.gg/mEy8F49Szu)
+For more information, or to ask questions about functionality or contribution, join our Discord server: [TG Discord](https://discord.gg/mEy8F49Szu)